vruusmann/blog/_posts/2014-04-18-randomforest_estimate_prediction_interval_decisiontree_scores.md

 The PMML specification leaves the representation of complex field values open.
 The JPMML-Evaluator library represents list-valued field values using standard Java Collections Framework classes.

-The following Java code iterates over all 20 values of the field "medv":
+The following Java source code iterates over all 20 values of the field "medv":
 {% highlight java %}
 public void printMedvValues(Map<FieldName, ?> result){
   FieldName medv = new FieldName("medv");